simp/simp-doc/docs/changelogs/latest.rst

 pupmod-simp-rsync
 ^^^^^^^^^^^^^^^^^

-* Added the ability to have a server support being a both a SIMP rsync server and a SIMP rsync client of another server, simultaneously.
+* Added the ability to have a server support being both a SIMP rsync server and a SIMP rsync client of another server, simultaneously.
 This configuration is useful for a PE Compile Master <-> Master of Masters host configuration scenario.